-The shares represented by the accompanying proxy will be voted as directed with respect to the election of Directors, with respect to the approval of the proposed amendment to the Company's Certificate of Incorporation and with respect to the approval of the appointment of Ernst & Young LLP as independent auditors of the Company (the "Auditors"), OR, if no direction is indicated, will be voted FOR the election as Directors of the nominees listed below, FOR the approval of the Auditors.
+The shares represented by the accompanying proxy will be voted as directed with respect to the election of Directors, with respect to the approval of the proposed amendment to the Company's Certificate of Incorporation and with respect to the approval of the appointment of Ernst & Young LLP as independent auditors of the Company (the "Auditors"), OR, if no direction is indicated, will be voted FOR the election as Directors of the nominees listed below, FOR the approval of the amendment to the Company's Certificate of Incorporation and FOR the appointment of the Auditors.
 Each proxy executed and returned by a stockholder may be revoked at any time thereafter by giving written notice of such revocation to the Secretary of the Company, by delivering to the Company a properly executed and timely submitted proxy bearing a later date or by attending the Annual Meeting and electing to vote in person, except as to any matter or matters upon which, prior to such revocation, a vote shall have been cast pursuant to the authority conferred by such proxy.

 This Proxy Statement was preceded or is accompanied by the Company's Annual Report to Stockholders for the fiscal year ended December 31, 1996.
-This Proxy Statement and the enclosed form of proxy are being furnished commencing on or about April 18, 1997.
+This Proxy Statement and the enclosed form of proxy are being furnished commencing on or about April 15, 1997.